Florida Lady Bird Deed | #1 Trusted Service for Drafting, Online Notarization & eRecording

 eRecording

-📑 Receive an Official Recorded Copy – Includes recording information for your records.
+• 📑 Receive an Official Recorded Copy – Includes county recording details for your records and proof of filing.

 A Lady Bird Deed, also known as an Enhanced Life Estate Deed, is a legal document that allows property owners to transfer their property automatically upon death without probate while retaining full control during their lifetime.